cdzombak/CDZQRScannerThatDoesntSuck/README.md

 ## Dev

 Run `script/bootstrap`.
-It will set up CocoaPods for this project.
-Its only external dependency is bundler.
+It will set up CocoaPods and configure your environment as needed.

+External depencies:

+* Ruby + bundler
+* Homebrew

 ## Requirements